tiepdotme/redant-home/portfolio/12wbt-daily-app.markdown

-## Pro Tip: don't try to do everything / pick your battles
+#### í ½íº€ Pro Tip: don't try to do everything / pick your battles  í ½íº€

-Along with starting with the solution ("I need an app"), another common mistake we see is assuming 1:1 parity as a requirement: "Everything the user can do on my web platform, they should be able to do in my App."
+Along with starting with the solution ("I need an app"), another common mistake we see is assuming 1:1 parity as a requirement: "Everything the user can do on my web platform, they should be able to do in my App.
+Otherwise it will suck."
 I'd challenge that- what things could be better delivered as an App?
 Are there steps that make sense to be different?

-The 12WBT Daily App is a streamlined version of the website, with only the most useful, mobile-optimised content available.
-Having taken the best bits of the fitness programs, recipes, meal plans and progress stats and adding a dash of push notifications and a smart dashboard, the user now has no excuse not to participate with the 12 week program.
-It tracks and motivates you to success!

-Now it wasnâ€™t easy.
-There were a couple of problems we needed to solve.
-A lot of UX went into the design to ensure ease of use for the health-conscious but busy 12WBT member.
-A 6 month long project, user testing sessions were conducted throughout the duration to make sure we were getting it right.
-We also wanted it to work both online and offline so users werenâ€™t chewing through their data, so we implemented syncing logic to make sure changes made when offline were updated once back online.

-The result is an intuitive app that looks great and works for the user.

-And thatâ€™s the story of the 12WBT Daily App.
+The approach the 12WBT Daily App takes is to focus on the daily component of the  program (which takes 4+12 weeks).
+The role of the app is to act as a companion, rather than try to be an exact replica of what you'd get on the web version.
+It answers the question "what do I need to do today?".
+How much water, which snacks, which meals, and what does my workout look like.